palakpaneerer/python-environment-setup/README.md

 6. Use like `pyenv install 3.12.3 and pyenv install 3.11.1` to install Python versions you need
 7. Use `pyenv versions` to check all Python versions installed
 8. Use `pyenv global 3.12.3` to specify Python version that you want to use
+9. Use pyenv versions to check the Python versions used currently
+10. Use `python --version` to check the Python versions used currently as well

 ## 7. Install poetry
 Install the Python versions you need.
 For example: